kgnamba/tech-tweets/README.txt

     callback - self-explanatory
     save_tweet - POST request to add tweet to thread.
 Saves tweet into thread. post - posts thread to twitter account

+twitter.py
+Bunch of twitter authentication functions that seem to be unconnected to server.py

+twitter.js
+Javascript functions for twitter_interface, posting twitter methods